FAQS

 -

-Why return the cats after sterilizing them?
+Why return feral cats after sterilizing them?

 Feral cats are not socialized to humans and are happier and healthier in their outdoor territories.
-Returning them prevents the vacuum effect – what happens when cats are removed from an area, but the conditions that attracted them—like food and shelter—are still there.
+Returning them prevents the vacuum effect – what happens when cats are removed from an area, but the conditions that attracted them, like food and shelter, are still there.
 New unsterilized cats from will move in to take advantage of the available resources.

 -